StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * [https://en.wikipedia.org/wiki/Cron](https://en.wikipedia.org/wiki/Cron)

 ## Verify completion of scheduled jobs

-* Cron will send an email to internal mail spool
+* Cron will send an email to internal mail spool.

-* Enable the logging  of crond events
+* Enable the logging  of crond events.

 * Edit the **/etc/rsyslog.conf** and remove comment from this line:

 ```bash